OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/02-Testing_for_Bypassing_Authorization_Schema.md

 userID=fakeuser&role=3&group=grp001
 ```

-Further questions would be going into the following direction:
+Further questions or considerations would go in the following direction:

 - What happens if a non-administrative user tries to execute that request?
 - Will the user be created?